agarwalvishal/machine-learning-coursera/README.md

 # machine-learning-coursera
-These are the assignments solved by me for Andrew Ng's Coursera machine learning course.
+These are all the assignments solved by me for Andrew Ng's Coursera Machine Learning <a href="https://www.coursera.org/learn/machine-learning" target="_blank">Course</a>.